-Importantly, although there are several entitlement holders involved, most of the environmental water entitlements in the Goulburn catchment are used collaboratively every year.
-This is because the water is needed for a range of environmental objectives in the river and downstream, which requires environmental water holders to work together.
-A proportion of the environment's water is carried over, as is the same entitlement for other consumptive users, but the majority of holdings are used each year (Figure A2).
+Importantly, although there are several entitlement holders involved, most of the available environmental water allocations in the Goulburn catchment are used every year.
+This is because the water is needed for a range of environmental objectives in the river and downstream every year.
+A proportion of the environment's water is carried over, as is the same entitlement for other irrigation users, but the majority of holdings are used each year (Figure A2).

-Source: www.environment.gov.au/topics/water/commonwealth-environmental-water-office/about-commonwealth-environmental-water
+www.environment.gov.au/topics/water/commonwealth-environmental-water-office/about-commonwealth-environmental-water/how-mu-0